 - Vegan Cornbread Dressing

-Outside of the holiday season, sweet potatoes taste great with:
+Outside of the holiday season, mashed sweet potatoes taste great alongside BBQ Soy Curls, Vegan Ribs, and Homemade Veggie Burgers.

 Top Tip

 To save time on the day of your big holiday meal, bake the sweet potatoes a day or two in advance.
-Refrigerate them with the skins still intact.
-When you're ready to finish the dish, discard the skins and gently reheat the sweet potatoes in the microwave.
+Let cool completely then store in the fridge.

-I hope you enjoy these flavorful vegan mashed sweet potatoes!
-If you try the recipe I would love to hear from you.
-Leave a comment below to let us know!
+I hope you enjoy these vegan mashed sweet potatoes.
+If you try the recipe be sure to comment below and let us know!

 Equipment